 Representing the Navajo Nation in CERCLA and tort action against the United States Environmental Protection Agency and other responsible parties with regard to exposure of the Navajo Nation’s people, water, and lands to contaminants from the August 2015 Gold King Mine spill.
 (See “Navajo Nation Sues EPA Over Gold King Mine Spill,” Law360; “Navajo Nation Sues EPA over Toxic Mine Spill,” CNN.com).

-Serving as trial counsel for Endo Pharmaceuticals in a California action brought by local governments arising out of the national opioid crisis.
+Represented Endo Pharmaceuticals in MDL action arising out of national opioid crisis; secured $10 million settlement on multibillion dollar claims; serving as trial counsel for Endo in a California opioid action brought by local governments.
 The claims asserted include nuisance, false advertising, and unfair competition.

 Obtained dismissal of all felony federal charges, including conspiracy, false statements, and Clean Water Act charges, after four years of investigation and litigation against a subsidiary of Waste Management, America’s largest environmental services provider, and two of its managers.

 Prevailed after trial in a constitutional challenge to the nation’s most restrictive commercial land use ordinance.
 Known as Measure R, the ordinance would have required voter approval of all commercial development projects larger than 20,000 square feet in Malibu and imposed limits on the proportion of chain stores in any new development.
 (See “2 Names Familiar in Malibu Battle Over Anti-Development Measure,” The New York Times; “Judge overrules Malibu voters, clearing the way for Whole Foods Shopping Center,” Los Angeles Times).